ebrelsford/Leaflet.loading/README.md

  - With the loading indicator [separate][] from the zoom control.
  - With the loading indicator and zoom control on the [top right][topright] of the map.
+ - The simplest example, but using [spinexample][], instead of an image

 ## License